MetaCubeX/Meta-Docs/docs/config/rule-providers/index.en.md

 Format, options are `yaml` / `text` / `mrs`, default is `yaml`.

 Currently, `mrs` behavior only supports `domain` / `ipcidr`.
 You can convert using `mihomo convert-ruleset domain/ipcidr yaml/text XXX.yaml XXX.mrs`.

+## size-limit

+The maximum size of downloadable files is restricted, with the default being 0, which means no size limit; the unit is bytes (`b`)